kaspervrind/coolblue-interview/README.md

 I have chosen this one because it's close to Mysql so upgrading won't be hard.
 I have to fix the behat tests to to run it in the docker setup.
 I will have a look at the PHP classes afterwards and improve the thing a bit.
 I saw a security issue over there which needs my attention.

+I'm out of time.
+The site sill works and things are a bit better.
+TODO's:
+- Write the unit tests.
+- Use an entity manager like doctrine to abstract the database contexts away from the application.
+- Do some templating

 ------------